Friday, 18 August 2017

 Why didn't she help?
 It wouldn't have hurt her, would it?
 All she had to do was call out to the driver that someone was running to catch the bus; Danny had done that very thing himself, for other passengers.
 The drivers were always happy to hang on for a couple of seconds.
 But that bloody woman just couldn't be bothered.

 "Stop!" he shouted.
-Too late.
-The bus moved into the traffic and Danny bent over, hands on his knees, huffing and puffing.
+But the bus moved into the traffic and Danny bent over, hands on his knees, huffing and puffing.
 He eased the weighty bag off his shoulder, and mooched into the shelter to sit down and wait for the 8.48.

 ~ ~ ~

 The late arrival had no detrimental effect on Danny's college career, annoying though it was at the time.
 He finished his foundation course eight months later, then went on to do two years specialising in photography.
-He felt enthused, inspired, but once he had his shiny new diploma, he found that jobs in his field were hard to come by.
-He settled for a position on a local paper that scarcely paid a liveable wage, so when he discovered that his girlfriend, Julie, was pregnant, he took a job as a supervisor of the photography department in a large store.
+He felt enthused, inspired, but once he had his shiny new diploma, he found that jobs in his field were hard to come by, and settled for a position on a local paper that paid a meagre wage.
+When he discovered that his girlfriend, Julie, was pregnant, he took a job as a supervisor of the photography department in a large store.
 Less interesting, but it paid twice as much.

 He doubted he would have married Julie had she not been pregnant, because he was not in love with her, but back in the 1970s parents of unmarried pregnant daughters still insisted on shotgun weddings.